Adapted from an essay by Caitlin Bailey, Global Foundation for Ocean Exploration and Dr. Kate Segarra, Bureau for Ocean Energy Management

 The Microcosm team is particularly interested in the microscopic life of the oceans, especially zooplankton.
 They expect to create a feature-length documentary examining these hidden, but highly influential components of the world’s oceans.
 The Chukchi Sea is just one of multiple regions the Microcosm team will be visiting to explore the many ways in which the small things in the ocean have major impacts on both marine and human ecosystems.

-It has been interesting to observe these two media teams at work.
-Both have been working very long hours, filming our operations from the ship, the sea, the ice, and even the sky (via drone).
+Both teams worked very long hours, filming operations from the ship, the sea, the ice, and even the sky (via drone).
 Aw and Ireland are aiming for a general audience to whom they can introduce an under-explored region of the world.

 The Microcosm team is also creating for a general audience, with the additional aspect of an educational component to make the science of this expedition more accessible to students and teachers.
 As Hoffman says, they are trying to create ‘not just a movie, but a movement.’